ipbes/ict-guide/bibliography/zotero.md

 Zotero can[ add items automatically](https://www.zotero.org/support/getting\_stuff\_into\_your\_library#add\_item\_by\_identifier) using their an ISBN number, Digital Object Identifier (DOI), or PubMed ID.
 This is done by clicking the Add Item by Identifier button (![](https://lh3.googleusercontent.com/5lCwJPGGSY5xQo5XjT9D0XZSjc\_MQkBddB9F\_FmL3MGrMutz7S7IWHYQkHcLyX3jWOPP9\_n9uAzvb7KXxyacHA1ZwJR\_XJVA99Tcb3UBycaRaFruu\_GWKohoc2yJV2SBFnim-mqm)) in the Zotero toolbar, typing in the ID number, and clicking OK.
 You can even paste or enter (press Shift+Enter for a larger box) a list of such identifiers at once

-### Option2: Add item using the Zotero connector
+### Option 2: Add item using the Zotero connector
 The Zotero Connector is a very useful tool for adding items to Zotero as it allows you to import items directly into Zotero with one click while browsing the web.

 {% hint style="info" %}
 Zotero recommends adding items via a web browser rather than adding them manually.
 When adding an item from the web, Zotero automatically extracts the item’s metadata and downloads the PDF if available.
 This reduces errors in the item information.
 {% endhint %}

-STEPS
-1. Make sure you installed the Zotero Connector (see STEP 1 on p.
-3 under INSTALLING ZOTERO above)
+1. Make sure you installed the Zotero Connector
 2. Make sure the Zotero desktop app is open
 3. Complete your browser search for an item (i.e. reference)
 4. When you find an item you want to add to your chapter collection, click on the link for the item to go to the item’s webpage – for example, if you search for a journal article, click on the link that takes you to the journal’s page for the article